jinpark-pro/developInSwiftExplorations/README.md

     - Consider variables that would impact how well your product will work in different markets.
   - If you like, create a Keynote presentation to support your pitch.
     - Keep the slides simple, and be sure the style matches your app.

+#### 4 - Review and Iterate

+- Once you’ve identified the talking points for your pitch, determine a list of likely questions from the audience.
+  - Your answers should cater to different audience members’ concerns, so be prepared with multiple answers to each question.
+  - You’ll also need to be prepared to address any negative perspectives that might emerge during your initial presentation.
+  - In particular, speak to how you plan to bridge the digital divide and to the ethics of your revenue plan.
+  - Be explicit about the ways your app brings about positive impacts, while minimizing potential negative impacts.
+  - And talk about your plans for when unanticipated consequences arise.
+- Get feedback
+  - It’s a good idea to rehearse your entire pitch and to seek feedback from mentors or critical friends.
+Have them take on personas of members of your target audience, ask questions, and note the strengths and weaknesses of your pitch.
+  - While you might not enjoy it, it’s also a good idea to film yourself rehearsing your pitch.
+Notice your body language and what it says about your passion for the project and your confidence in the app’s design.
+- Revise and refine
+  - Review your pitch in light of feedback—including self-feedback—and settle on a final script.
+    - Practice your pitch until it feels smooth and comfortable.
+If there are sections you stumble over repeatedly, rework them.
+  - Even after you’ve delivered your pitch, keep on gathering feedback.
+    - Ask your audience about the presentation’s strengths and weaknesses, and continue to iterate on your vision.
+  - And don’t forget to reflect on the app design process.
+There are many ways to describe the development process, but the basic phases tend to remain the same:
+    - Investigating and reflecting
+    - Designing
+    - Prototyping
+    - Testing
+  - Reflect on the prompts and activities that helped you iterate on and improve your app idea.
+What would you do differently next time?
+- Other Considerations
+  - When your pitch is over, the fun is just beginning!
+    - Assume you have the time and money to get started developing—now you have to plan for how you’ll manage the project.
+    - How will your developers collaborate?
+    - Perhaps they’ll use a tool like GitHub to store and share their code.
+    - Working between teams is also crucial.
+    - How will developers and members of your nontechnical staff, such as marketers, keep each other up to date?
+    - Will they use shared documents or a shared calendar?
+    - What cloud resources support on-the-go collaboration?
+    - Why did you select the tools you’ll use to bring your teams together?